UPcload/FitAnalytics-WebWidget-Android/README.md

 Fortunately, the Fit Analytics API already provides support for efficient resources usage together with optimal loading time.
 Your code should indeed load the widget in the background, but not open it.

 A quick summary of the recommended process is below:
-1. There needs to be only a **single** instance of the widget that's running in the background.
+1. There needs to be only a **single** instance of the widget that runs in the background.
 2. You can use the FITAWebWidget::reconfigure(productSerial,...) method to trigger widget reconfiguration when a new product is viewed by the user.
 3. Once you know that the product is supported, you can request the immediate recommendation (PDP-embedded recommendation) via FITAWebWidget::recommend(...) method.
 4. When a user navigates to another product you can reconfigure the widget with the new product info and call the FITAWebWidget::recommend(...) again.